Sidney M. Cohen

 In 2014 Sidney completed 3 seasons of Accessibility in Action, a lifestyle/magazine series featuring inspiring stories for Accessible Media's AMI-TV.

 He currently directs lifestyle programming and some episodes of The Agenda with Steve Paikin for TVO.

 Sidney is married to Susan M. Cohen, a Toronto-based artist.
-They have 2 children, Jay Cohen, and Tracy Cohen and 2 beautiful grandchildren, Max and Maggie who are the best 2 grandchildren we could ask for.
-(Max was born in 2011 Maggie in 2013) This last part was added by Max.
+They have 2 children, Jay Cohen and Tracy Cohen, and two grandchildren.